d-hancock/roi-nerds-gmp-mono/notes.md

 - blocks theme is to encapsalte the temporary inclusion stuff from the front.
 - the core-mui theme will probably implement the basic themeing stuff and potentially the deps from including a particular styling framework.

-### Typescript Compromise.

-For the time being I will use PropTypes to stand in for actual TypeScript implementation.
-This will keep me generally looking at the typing.
-Sort of.
-Not sure now that I'm saying it.
-I think for now though it will be faster for me to just build in straight JS and then just move everything over to TS.

 ## Core Theme

 Mostly just going to load all the work onto this package for the time being.
 I will split stuff off as it makes sense though.